 Bethany has worked for South Tyneside Council since November 2019, working closely with Elected Members.
 Living near the coast for her whole life has given her a keen interest in coastal issues and useful insight into the life of those living on the coast and the wider remit of the SIG.

-Our priority work themes:
+Our priority work-themes:

-Flooding and Coastal Erosion Risk Management
+Coastal Adaptation* inc Coastal Change Management Areas (CCMAs) and Flooding and Coastal Erosion Risk Management

 Become a member